DorisDagar/phishing-website-detection/README.md

 To improve model transparency and interpretability, the following Explainable AI (XAI) techniques were used:

 - Feature Importance
-- SHAP (SHapley Additive exPlanations) curve
+- SHAP (SHapley Additive exPlanations) Summary Plot

-These techniques provide insights into how individual features influence the model's predictions, making the model more transparent and trustworthy.
+These techniques help explain how individual features influence the model's predictions, making the model more transparent, interpretable, and trustworthy.

 ---

 ## 🚀 Deployment

-The trained LightGBM model has been prepared for deployment by:
+The trained **LightGBM** model has been prepared for deployment by:

 - Saving the trained model
 - Loading the saved model
 - Creating reusable prediction helper functions
-- Testing the prediction pipeline
+- Testing the complete prediction pipeline
-- Saving feature names required for inference
+- Saving feature names required during inference

-The project is deployment-ready and can be easily integrated into applications such as a Streamlit web application.
+The project is deployment-ready and can be easily integrated into web applications such as **Streamlit** for real-time phishing website detection.

 ---